llccd/WinSU/README.md

     Create process in specified desktop.
 -p priv_present
     The privileges hold by the process, in bitmap form.
-    Default is 0xFFFFFFFFE (all avaliable privileges).
+    Default is 0xFFFFFFFFE (all available privileges).
 -P priv_enabled
     The effective privileges hold by the process, in bitmap form.
-    Default is 0xFFFFFFFFE (all avaliable privileges).
+    Default is 0xFFFFFFFFE (all available privileges).
 -s session_id
     Create process in specified session, default to the session of winsu process.
 -nw
-    Do not wait for process to end.
+    Do not wait for process to end. (implies -c)
 -c
     Create new console.
 -C